Snuff (film): Production

-In any event, independent low-budget distributor and sometime producer Allan Shackleton, who specialized in sexploitation movies, bought the world distribution rights for the film.
-He eventually saw no potential in the picture and shelved it.
-In 1975, seeking to recoup his investment in that film, Shackleton was inspired to release it with a new ending after reading a newspaper article on the rumor of snuff films produced in South America, and deciding to cash in on the urban legend.
-Shackleton started advertising the film in December 1975 through several press releases, before the new footage had even been shot.
-When Michael Findlay realized that it was his own film being promoted under the new title Snuff, he tried to renegociate his contract with the distributor, but eventually failed to secure more money from Shackleton.
-The filmmaker hired to produce the additional footage was Simon Nuchtern, who directed a new ending in vérité style, in which a woman is brutally murdered and dismembered by a film crew, supposedly the crew of Slaughter.
+In any event, independent low-budget distributor and producer Allan Shackleton, who specialized in sexploitation movies, bought the distribution rights for the film.
+In 1975, after reading a newspaper article on the rumor of snuff films produced in South America, Shackleton saw an opportunity to cash in on the urban legend by adding a new ending to Slaughter.
+Shackleton began to advertise the film in December 1975 through press releases.
+When Michael Findlay realized that it was his own film being promoted under the new title Snuff, he tried to renegotiate the contract with the distributor, but eventually failed to secure more money from Shackleton.
+The filmmaker hired to shoot the additional footage was Simon Nuchtern, who directed a new ending in vérité style, in which a woman is brutally murdered and dismembered by a film crew, supposedly the crew of Slaughter.

-The new footage, shot over one day in Carter Stevens's adult film studio, was spliced onto the end of Slaughter with an abrupt cut suggesting that the footage was unplanned and the murder authentic.
-However, the cast and scenery in Nuchtern's ending have no resemblance with those appearing in Findlay's original footage.
+The new footage, shot over one day in Carter Stevens's adult film studio, was spliced onto the end of Slaughter with an abrupt cut suggesting that the footage was unplanned.
+This subtle, yet impactful cut only further supported viewers thoughts that the murder being depicted was truly “authentic.”
+However, no one seemed to notice that the cast and scenery in Nuchtern's ending had no resemblance or similarities with those appearing in Findlay's original footage.
 The publicity material implied that the film featured an actual murder, without stating it outright: Snuff was released with the tagline "The film that could only be made in South America... where Life is CHEAP!"
-Shackleton also removed all other credits from the film to increase the air of mystery surrounding its production.
+To further increase the air of mystery surrounding the films production, Shackleton decided to remove all other credits from the film.